Enhanced microscale NMR spectroscopy of low-gyromagnetic ratio nuclei via hydrogen transfer: Introduction

 Nuclear Magnetic Resonance (NMR) is an indispensable tool for elucidating molecular identity, structure, and conformation in a wide range of compounds that comprise organic, inorganic, organometallic, and biological~\cite{cremer2007calculation,roberts2013encyclopedia,pregosin2013nmr,levitt2013spin} molecules.
 Usually, the nuclei used to perform NMR experiments are hydrogens, both because of their high gyromagnetic ratio and their large natural abundancy in most molecules (specially in the organic and biological cases).

 In the liquid state case, NMR spectroscopy targets, basically, two main intramolecular interactions.
 These are: (i) Chemical shifts, that reveal the chemical environment around certain nucleus in a molecule, acting as fingerprints to identify specific chemical groups in the compound. (ii) J-couplings, which carry information about molecular structure and conformation through bond connectivity, as well as of the angle and distance between nuclei~\cite{contreras2000angular,smith1991analysis,schmidt2010correlation,schmidt2011one}.
 Measuring these target quantities for a specific isotope requires using that nucleus as the emitter.
 For example, estimating the J-coupling between hydrogen and a $^{31}$P nucleus in a molecule involves tracking oscillations in the NMR signal emitted by hydrogen \cite{glenn2018high}.
 In cases where the interaction of interest does not involve nuclei with a large gyromagnetic ratio (such as hydrogen or fluorine), the experiment's sensitivity decreases.
 In addition, sensitivity is further compromised by the low natural abundance of the target nuclei.
-For example, $^{13}$C is significantly less common than $^1$H, leading to lower amplitudes in $^{13}$C NMR compared to $^1$H NMR \cite{balci2005basic}.
-In this direction, operating at high magnetic fields offers several advantages.
+For example, $^{13}$C is significantly less common than $^1$H, leading to lower amplitudes in $^{13}$C NMR compared to $^1$H NMR \cite{balci2005basic}. n conventional NMR, techniques such as Insensitive Nucleus Enhancement by Polarization Transfer (INEPT) \cite{morris1979enhancement} are commonly used to transfer the higher thermal polarization of hydrogen nuclei to less sensitive nuclei like $^{13}$C, thereby enhancing their polarization and improving detection sensitivity.
+These methods are also applicable in microscale NMR using NV centers, as they depend only on applying control pulses to the nuclear sample.
+Another approach is to increase the static magnetic field and operate in a high-field regime.
 Under such conditions, the thermal polarization of nuclei increases, enhancing the amplitude of the emitted NMR signal while molecular spectra are simplified~\cite{munuera2023high,alsina2024jcoupling}.